udoprog/audio/ste/README.md

 thread.join()?;
 ```

-> There are some other details you need to know relevant to how to use the
-> [Tagged] container.
-See its documentation for more.

 ## Known unsafety and soundness issues

-Below you can find a list of known soundness issues this library currently
+Below you can find a list of unsafe use and known soundness issues this
-has.
+library currently has.
+The soundness issues **must be fixed** before this
+library goes out of *alpha*.

 ### Pointers to stack-local addresses